dstroud/combiner/README.md

 A Norns mod to combine two Grids into a single virtual Grid

 ### Requirements
-- 2x64 Grids or 2x128 Grids.
-Let me know if it works with clones?
+- 2x64 Grids or 2x128 Grids (or clone such as NeoTrellis)
 - Norns 231114

 ### How to use it